The Mads Clausen Institute, Center for Nano Optics

 Prior to this, Professor N. Asger Mortensen was a full professor (faculty since 2004) at the Technical University of Denmark, from where he also obtained the MSc (1998), PhD (2001) and Dr. Techn.
-(2006) degrees.
+(2006) degrees, while the Dr. Scient.
+(2021) degree was awarded by University of Copenhagen.

 He is an elected member of the Danish Academy of Technical Sciences (ATV) and the Danish Academy of Natural Sciences (DNA), while internationally he is an elected fellow of American Physical Society (APS), Optical Society of America (OSA), International Society for Optics and Photonics (SPIE), Institute of Physics (IOP), and European Academy of Sciences (EurASc).

 He has been recognized with many prestigious grants and awards, including the VILLUM Investigator Program and the Minister’s Elite Researcher prize.

 Professor N. Asger Mortensen has a background in theoretical and condensed-matter physics, while his research experience spans a much wider range of topics in physics and nanotechnology, bridging the often-postulated gap between fundamental and applied research.
 As an example, his Dr. Techn. degree was awarded for forefront applied research that was conducted as a Research Scientist in industry (Crystal Fibre, now NKT Photonics).